M0xB24/Dog-Breed-Classifier-for-Dogs-and-Humans/Webapp/README.md

 ### Instructions

-1. Run the following command in the app's directory to run your web app.
+1. Run the following command in the app's directory to run the web app.
     `python run.py`

 2. Go to http://127.0.0.1:3001